Decoding The Adapter Pattern

 }

-We can now use LegacyGeoAdapter in our codebase as below:
+We can now use LegacyGeoAdapter in our codebase as follows:

 class Address